United States

 Chicago.
 The Midwest B2B engine.

 Chicago anchors US B2B, manufacturing, and professional services for the Midwest.
-The SEO market is more rational than the coasts, competitive but not absurd, with budgets typically $3,500–$7,500 for national programs.
+The SEO market is competitive but typically less expensive than the coasts; the Growth tier at $2,300/month moving up to Franchise at $5,100/month covers most serious national programs.
 Chicago is a great market for businesses that sell to other businesses: industrial services, logistics, accounting firms, law firms serving Midwest corporate clients, B2B SaaS targeting traditional industries.
 The local link economy is meaningful (Crain's Chicago Business, Chicago Tribune business section) and local press coverage can still move rankings in ways that pure link-building cannot.

 Boston.
 Healthcare, education, and biotech.